 All those working with children in care should make themselves aware of the physiological and psychological effects of early abuse, trauma and loss, on attachment and resilience.
 These are key factors in the way in which vulnerable children view peers and adults and influence their relationships with them.

-Suffolk Schools' Choice Psychology and Therapy Services are able to offer a variety of attachment training options to schools and settings in Suffolk.
-Find our more information about attachment training (PDF, 2.4MB).
+Suffolk's Psychology and Therapeutic Service are able to offer a variety of attachment training options to schools and settings in Suffolk.
+Find out more information about attachment training (PDF, 2.4MB).

 Attachment Aware Schools

 Attachment Aware Schools is a partnership between Bath Spa University, Bath and North East Somerset Council, the National College for Teaching and Leadership, a range of third sector organisations, attachment specialists, and schools.
 It provides a range of awareness raising and training resources, and links to others that can be a significant aid to any professional working to promote the educational progress of children in care.